 “Processing” means any operation performed on information about you, including to collect, disclose, record, organise, structure, store, alter, use, transfer, destroy or otherwise make available.

-1. Who this privacy statement applies to and what it covers
+1. Who this privacy notice applies to and what it covers

-This privacy statement applies to Deloitte.
+This privacy notice applies to Deloitte.
 We are committed to protecting your privacy and handling your information openly and transparently.
-This privacy statement explains how we will collect, handle, store and protect information about you when:
+This privacy notice explains how we will collect, handle, store and protect information about you when: